jw2249a/2017-bayes-audit/2017-code/README.md

 [Back to TOC](#table-of-contents)

-## (Pre-election) Election definition.
+## (Pre-election) Election specification.

-The election definition phase answers the questions:
+The election specification phase answers the questions:
 * What contests are there?
 * For each contest, what selections (choices) may the voter mark?
 * For each contest, what **voting method** will be used to determine the